If you are an asylum seeker and turning 18 years old

 You may be able to stay in the municipality, in your own accommodation (EBO).
 Otherwise you have to move into one of the Migration Agency's accommodation centres.
 In that case you will not be able to choose which municipality to live in.
 The Migration Agency will try to find you accommodation close to where you have been living, if possible.
 Some municipalities arrange accommodation, allowing young people over 18 to stay in the municipality.
 The social services may also offer you continued accommodation if their assessment is that there are special reasons for it.

 If you choose to arrange your own accommodation during the time you are an asylum seeker, you will not be given help to find housing if you are granted a residence permit.

-When you turn 18, or if your age is revised to over 18, the rules regarding health and medical care change.
-Adult asylum seekers are only entitled to medical care that cannot be postponed, care in connection with childbirth, care in connection with abortions, counselling on contraceptives, maternity care, and care under the Communicable Diseases Act.
+When you turn 18, or if the Migration Agency determines that your age is to be changed to over 18, the rules regarding health and medical care change.
+Adult asylum seekers are only entitled to emergency medical care, care in connection with childbirth, care in the event of an abortion, counselling about contraceptives, maternity care and care under the Communicable Diseases Act.